 State law makes dog owners liable when their dog bites a person in a public space or when the victim was lawfully present within the owner’s property.
 Whether the dog has bitten or attacked anyone before is irrelevant.
 Dog incidents should be reported, as Arizona law requires a dog to be quarantined once it has bitten a person.

 When a dog owner is sued in Arizona, they have one potential defense.
 They can try to prove the dog was provoked.
-Essentially, liability on these cases comes down to whether this can be proven and whether a reasonable person under the same circumstances would likely provoke have provoked the dog.
+Essentially, liability in these cases comes down to whether this can be proven and whether a reasonable person under the same circumstances would likely have provoked the dog.

-Common Injuries from Dog Bite Incidents
+Common Injuries from Dog Bite Incidents in Mesa, AZ